redis/node-redis/README.md

 });
 ```

 You can also use discrete parameters, UNIX sockets, and even TLS to connect.
-Details can be found in in the [Wiki](https://github.com/redis/node-redis/wiki/lib.socket#RedisSocketOptions).
+Details can be found in the [client configuration guide](./docs/client-configuration.md).

 ### Redis Commands